sukykaur/AzureNIST800-171/PaaSWAOverview.md

 The architecture protects data at rest through encryption, database auditing, and other measures.

 **Azure Storage**:
 To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
-This helps protect and safeguard data in support of organizational security commitments and compliance requirements defined by the NIST SP 800-171.
+This helps protect and safeguard data in support of organizational security commitments and compliance requirements defined by NIST SP 800-171.

 **Azure Disk Encryption**:
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.